KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 **migrate_createnotaryapprovaltransaction burntxid txoutproof**

-- A notary operator uses the `migrate_createnotaryapprovaltransaction` method to create an approval transaction in the destination chain with the proof of the burn transaction's existence in the source chain.
+A notary operator uses the `migrate_createnotaryapprovaltransaction` method to create an approval transaction in the destination chain with the proof of the burn transaction's existence in the source chain.

-- The returned notary approval transaction should be broadcasted to the destination chain using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
+The returned notary approval transaction should be broadcast to the destination chain using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.

 #### Arguments